 Monthly Tech-Tip | No tracking!
 No ads! |

-I have long wanted an easy way to make molds for slipcasting handles that mate perfectly to any shape mug (or pitcher, teapot, etc).
+I have long wanted an easy way to make molds for slipcasting handles that mate perfectly to specifically shaped and sized mugs (or pitchers, teapots, etc).
 These are the answer.
 These shells print quickly to only 11 grams of PLA filament.
-They peel away from the set plaster with a heat gun to give fine detail and perfect fit.
-These use 3D-printed pour spouts (printed separately) and enable cutting the joint surface cleanly and accurately before the handle is removed from the mold (a version of this is also available with spares).
+They peel away from the set plaster with a heat gun to give fine detail and a perfect fit.
+These use 3D-printed pour spouts instead of a mold spare (printed separately) and enable cutting the joint surface cleanly and accurately before the handle is removed from the mold (a version of this is also available with spares).
 This is the product of a long development process.
 This drawing is available on the downloads page.

 Available on the Downloads page

 It is now practical to make true-round, perfect-fitting, all-in-one case molds for jiggering using a consumer 3D printer and PLA filament.
-This is a one-off test mold to demonstrate the method.
+This was a one-off test mold to demonstrate the method but these print so fast this is suitable to make dozens of molds.
 The process: Create the drawing in 3D CAD (e.g. Fusion 360), print the three sections, glue them, turn the assembly upside down, fill with plaster, let it set and peel out the inside two pieces using a heat gun.

 Things to note: